Gautam Buddha Airport: Expansion to international airport

 In late 2021, the calibration flights were postponed due to the COVID-19 pandemic in Nepal, resulting in further postponement of the opening of the airport.
 These flights took place in February 2022.

 On 30 January 2022, the official opening date was set to Buddha Jayanti on 26 May 2022.

 In March 2022, it was announced that Jazeera Airways would be the first international airline to serve the airport.

 On 21 April 2022, the newly built 3,000 m runway was opened while the old one was put into use as a taxiway.

 The airport was officially opened with the arrival of the first international flight by Jazeera Airways on 16 May 2022.

-As by November 2022, only one international carrier served the airport, the Civil Aviation Authority of Nepal (CAAN) forced any airline operating more than three flights a day from Nepal's other international airport, Tribhuvan International Airport to also operate from Gautam Buddha Airport.
+As of November 2022, only one international carrier served the airport.
+The Civil Aviation Authority of Nepal (CAAN) forced any airline operating more than three flights a day from Nepal's other international airport, Tribhuvan International Airport to also operate from Gautam Buddha Airport.
 This sparked a controversy, as CAAN canceled flights by Nepal Airlines as the airline did not comply with this ruling.

 By the end of 2022, there were no international flights, as all carriers suspended their services due to the low visibility due to the winter weather.